joehrz/PhotoPi/photopack/main_system/README.md

     * `folder_path`: Local directory to save images and `params.json`.
     * `pi_hostname`: Detected or manually entered hostname/IP of the Raspberry Pi.
     * `timestamp`, `folder_with_date`: Automatically generated for unique run identification.

+    All configuration values are validated against a JSON schema to ensure correctness.

 ## Usage